pjvenda/ha-aws-billing/README.md

 }
 ```

-That looks much more usable than the lambda output!
+That looks much more usable than the lambda's direct output!

 AWS Objects created so far:
 | Component | Object | Purpose |